GoogleCloudPlatform/covid-19-open-data/docs/table-mobility.md

 ## Google COVID-19 Community Mobility Reports

+### Data availability update
+The reports and data will remain publicly available, but Google will stop publishing new reports in October 2022 (or soon after), [learn more](https://www.google.com/covid19/mobility#faq-how-long).

 ### Terms of use
 In order to download or use the data or reports, you must agree to the Google [Terms of Service](https://policies.google.com/terms).